Friday, October 31, 2008

 capital gains tax laws changed and computers came into the picture, which effectively

-killed spread trading for the general trade
+killed spread trading for the general trader.
+Current market conditions

 dictate that traders who wish to minimize their risk have to learn to trade